Indrajith Sukumaran: Early life and family

 Indrajith was born as the elder son of actors Sukumaran and Mallika Sukumaran on 17 December 1979.
 His brother Prithviraj Sukumaran is also a well-known actor and director in Indian cinema.

 Indrajith's initial schooling was at Shrine Vailankanni Senior Secondary School, T. Nagar, Chennai and St. Joseph's Boys School, Coonoor, since his family was settled in Tamil Nadu at the time.
 Later, when the family shifted to Kerala, he had his education from The NSS Public School Perunthanni, St. Mary's Residential Central School, Poojappura.
 He completed the rest of his schooling from Sainik School Kazhakoottam, along with his brother Prithviraj.
 He was the captain of the tennis team while studying there.
 He also participated in music and acting competitions.
 He pursued his bachelor's with distinction in computer science engineering from Rajaas Engineering College in Tirunelveli district and was working as a trainee in a software company when he started his film career.
 Later, he quit his job and became busy with movies.

 Acting career

 He started his career in Malayalam movie as a child artist in "Padayani" in 1986.
 He was noted for his villain role Eappen Pappachi in the blockbuster Meesa Madhavan, directed by Lal Jose.

 He acted alongside Mohanlal in Anwar Rasheed's Chotta Mumbai and Shaji Kailas's Baba Kalyani.
 His performance as the villain in Baba Kalyani was acclaimed by critics.
 He acted with Mammootty in the movie Vesham.

 He also acted in Lal Jose's film Arabikkatha and Santhosh Sivan's Before the Rains.
 He paired with his brother Prithviraj Sukumaran in several films, including the 2006's hit film Classmates.
 He starred in the lead role with Vineeth in Hariharan's Film Ezhamathe Varavu, written by M. T. Vasudevan Nair after the success of Pazhassi Raja (2009).

-His debut Hindi film The Waiting Room, directed by Maneej Premnath was released in January 2010.
+His debut Hindi film The Waiting Room, directed by Maneej Premnath was released in 2010.